Structuring your timetable

 Religion, Philosophy and Ethics (RPE)

-All students are encouraged to take part in enrichment activities throughout their time at St Brendan's, and one afternoon per week (Wednesday PM) is kept free of lessons for all students to enjoy enrichment.
-St Brendan's boasts a varied and exciting enrichment timetable which enables all students to build upon their studies, meet new people and enjoy their hobbies.
+All students are encouraged to take part in enrichment activities throughout their time at St Brendan's.
+The college boasts a varied and exciting enrichment timetable which enables all students to build upon their studies, meet new people and enjoy their hobbies.
 Enrichment activities range from book clubs to sports teams or computing clubs.
 Students are able to find out more about the many options available to them during the annual Fresher's Fare at the beginning of term 1.

 Students enjoying the summer festival